epfml/disco/information/ARCHITECTURE.md

      │  ├── src
      │  ├── ...
      │  └── README.md
-     ├── browser      # Browser based client and UI based on Vue3 │  ├── src
+     ├── browser      # Browser-based client and UI built with Vue.js │  ├── src
      │  ├── ...
      │  └── README.md
-     ├── benchmark    # A command line interface (CLI) and node-based client for Disco.
+     ├── benchmark    # A command line interface (CLI) and Node-based client for Disco.
 No browser needed.
 Can serve as a simulator or for integration to other usecases
      │  ├── src
      │  ├── ...
      │  └── README.md
-    (├── experiments  # Code that is not a functional part of Disco (extensions, toy experiments, ...)                        )
-    (│  └── ...                                                                                                               )
-    (├── simulator    # Jupyter Notebook based simulators used in development                                                 )
-    (│  └── ...                                                                                                               )
+     └── ...